 In this regard, John C. Hensley, Jr. served as lead trial attorney and obtained the largest single plaintiff’s verdict on record in western North Carolina on behalf of a child with CP allegedly caused by the negligent acts of his doctor during a vacuum-extraction delivery.

 If you have a child with CP, you should consult with a qualified personal injury lawyer to see if medical negligence was to blame.
-Hensley Cloninger, P.C. has dedicated nearly a quarter-century to helping personal injury victims and has particular expertise in the area of birth injuries.
+Hensley Cloninger & Greer, P.C. has dedicated nearly a quarter-century to helping personal injury victims and has particular expertise in the area of birth injuries.
 Please contact our office to schedule a free initial consultation.